What Is a Decentralized Autonomous Organization (DAO)?

 Examples

 • MakerDAO: Nicknamed the “central bank of crypto,” MakerDAO is a peer-to-peer lending platform that uses overcollateralization to protect against crashes in the crypto market.
-Its native coin, the DAI, is a stablecoin pegged to the U.S. dollar while its governance token, the Maker, allows members to vote on protocol updates.
+Its native coin, the DAI, is a stablecoin pegged to the United States dollar while its governance token, the Maker, allows members to vote on protocol updates.

 • Yearn Finance: A yield aggregator designed to optimize member earnings on crypto assets in the hopes of simplifying DeFi and promoting decentralized collaboration.